DoctorMcKay/node-steam-user/README.md

 Redeems a game code (CD key) on your account.

+### requestFreeLicense(appIDs[, callback])
+- `appIDs` - An array of AppIDs for which you want licenses
+- `callback` - Optional.
+Called when request completes
+    - `err` - An `Error` object on failure, or `null` on success
+    - `grantedPackages` - An array of package IDs that were granted to your account as a result of this request
+    - `grantedAppIDs` - An array of AppIDs that were granted to your account as a result of this request

+**v3.18.0 or later is required to use this method**

+Requests a free-on-demand license to be granted to your account.

+Older free-to-play games are in the "Steam" package ([package ID 0](https://steamdb.info/sub/0/)).
+This package is automatically granted to all accounts (but not anonymous ones).
+Games in this package do not need a license to be explicitly requested.

+All newer free-to-play games have "free-on-demand packages".
+These are packages that are not automatically granted to all accounts, but will be granted upon request ("on demand").
+This is so that the Steam client can show free-to-play games you have previously added to your library when not installed.
+In order to "play" any free-to-play app that isn't in sub 0, you need to request a license for it using this method.

+If successful, calling this method will result in the [`licenses`](#licenses-1) event being emitted containing your new license(s).

 ### getEncryptedAppTicket(appid[, userData], callback)
 - `appid` - The Steam AppID of the app for which you want a ticket
 - `userData` - If the app expects some "user data" (arbitrary data which will be encrypted into the ticket), provide it here.
 Otherwise, omit this argument or pass an empty Buffer.